 1. EPCOT 40

 If you're a longtime Disney Parks fan, then you know that at the last D23 Expo three years ago, EPCOT was the Parks Panel’s golden child.
 Though it had been clear for years that a sort of informal update to the park was underway, 2019 revealed the park-wide concept art (above) and concrete details for an all-at-once, master-planned revitalization of the park.
 Ranging from massive new rides (like Guardians of the Galaxy: Cosmic Rewind and Remy’s Ratatouille Adventure) to minute upgrades to pathways, color palettes, and textures, EPCOT’s reimagining has been big… while also having significant setbacks, cancellations, and redirects.

 Given that so much of EPCOT's redesign was made public in 2019, no one would’ve expected EPCOT to be the focus of this year’s D23 (even if we did expect updates on several projects that were barely mentioned).
-Still, it would seem that the D23 Expo would at least be a great opportunity to announce a 40th Anniversary celebration for the park since that landmark date will occur in a matter of weeks (on October 1, 2022).
+Still, it would seem that the D23 Expo would at least be a great opportunity to announce a 40th Anniversary celebration for the park since that landmark date occured just a few weeks after...

 Instead, we merely heard that the brand new nighttime spectacular Harmonious will “glow away” sometime in 2023 to make way for yet another new lagoon show.
 Obviously, Disney didn’t mention whether that’s because of the existing show’s lukewarm reception or because they had always planned to run their multi-million dollar, hardware-intensive nighttime show for just 18 months… But regardless, it sounds like the new show will be more a celebration of the Disney 100 promotion (unsurprisingly, packed with animation) rather than having anything to do with EPCOT’s anniversary, anyway.
 (Though the interstitial "Epcot Forever" show is likely to play in between, which we guess could be counted as an EPCOT 40 win.)

 Frankly, it makes sense that Disney doesn’t want to have Walt Disney World host a promotional anniversary celebration with EPCOT as the centerpiece while half the park is covered in construction walls, but surely some announcement of an EPCOT 40 addition or feature would’ve been nice.